elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Networking.md

 ## Flannel
  * Flannel is a networking overlay fabric specifically designed for Kubernetes and created by CoreOS.
- * Flannel’s main advantage is it is well-tested and incurs a low cost.
+ * Flannel's main advantage is it is well-tested and incurs a low cost.
  * Flannel distributes the full workload across the entire cluster.
  * Kubernetes, for proper communication and for locating services, performs port-mapping and assigns a unique IP address to each pod.